 I feel that for riding on rough gravel, tubeless really is the way to go.
 Choose tires that are wide enough, run them at low pressure, and you shouldn’t have trouble.
 (Unless your rims are way out of spec.)

 For road riding, the advantages of tubeless tires are less clear.
 Pinch flats are much less of an issue on the road, unless you still ride ultra-narrow tires.
 All the testing I’ve seen – including our own – indicates that the rolling resistance of tubeless tires is no lower, and perhaps even higher, than using thin, lightweight inner tubes.
 That isn’t surprising: You replace an ultra-supple inner tube with a liquid sloshing around inside your tire.

-Based on all of the above, we concluded that at this time, running high-pressure tires tubeless isn’t worth the risks.
+Based on all of the above, we – as well as other tire makers like Pirelli – have concluded that at this time, running high-pressure tires tubeless isn’t worth the risks.
 Can these issues be resolved?
 It’s difficult to say.
-Perhaps “Road Tubeless” is the way of the future, or perhaps it’ll be like radial tires for bicycles.
+Perhaps ‘Road Tubeless’ is the way of the future, or perhaps it’ll be like radial tires for bicycles.
 Cars have used radials for decades, but for bicycles, they never caught on.

 For now, here is the take-home message for running tubeless tires: